 Breathtaking Moment When The Largest Sea Turtle In The World Comes Out Of The Water To Take Rest

-They only came onshore when they lay their eggs and extremely rarely to rest – just as it happened in this case
+They only come onshore when they lay their eggs and extremely rarely to rest – just as it happened in this case.

-The video, which you’ll get to see down below, shows the moment this enormous turtle emerges from the water.
-The name "leatherback" refers to the leather-like shell that this species of turtle has as opposed to a hard shell like other turtles.
+The video, which you’ll see below, shows the moment this enormous turtle emerges from the water.
+The name "leatherback" refers to the leather-like shell that this species of turtle has, as opposed to a hard shell like other turtles.

 They are one of the most migratory species, traveling across the Atlantic and Pacific Oceans.

-These giants don’t have a very strong shell, but it looks rather like a leathery skin
+These giants don’t have a very strong shell, but it looks rather like leathery skin.

 Every summer and fall, Pacific leatherbacks travel from their nesting beaches in the Coral Triangle all the way to the California coast to dine on the abundance of jellyfish.
 Although they are widely distributed, the number of leatherback turtles has drastically decreased over the past century due to extensive egg collection and bycatch in fisheries.

-The video down below shows the moment this enormous turtle emerges from the water.
+The video below shows the moment this enormous turtle emerges from the water.

 Although the IUCN lists the leatherback as Vulnerable globally, certain subpopulations (such as those in the Pacific and Southwest Atlantic) are Critically Endangered.
 The vast amount of jellyfish that leatherback turtles eat contributes to the control of these marine species’ populations.